kcvianam/kcvianam/README.md

-- 👋 Hi, I’m Kelly Viana, and I am from Colombia.
+- 👋 Hello, I'm Kelly Viana, greetings from Colombia.
-- 👀 I’m interested in Databases, Support IT, Data Analytics, SQL, Python, Data Science, Programming.
+- 👀 I am interested in Databases, Data Analysis, SQL, Python, Data Science, Artificial Intelligence, Machine Learning, and Programming.
-- 💞️ I’m looking to collaborate on Data Science Projects, Research, Data Analysis projects.
-- 🌱 I am excited about new growth opportunities.
-I am constantly learning and improving my skills.
-- 📫 You can reach me on my LinkedIn profile.
-- I am passionate about data analysis and everything related to that area.
-I want to finish my degree in Systems Engineering remotely and pursuing certifications to enhance my skills.
-- I have experience in databases, reporting, and data analysis, and I am open to new challenges.
+- 💞️ I enjoy collaborating on Science and Data Analysis projects, Research, among others.
+The opportunity to work in a team to tackle significant challenges is something I truly value.
+- 🌱 I am always on the lookout for new challenges that allow me to enrich my knowledge and skills.
+My commitment to continuous learning is an essential part of my approach.
+- Currently, I am excited to advance in my career in Systems Engineering remotely, with the expectation of completing my education soon.
+My goal is to obtain certifications that will elevate my skills to the next level, fueling my constant desire for learning and continuous improvement.
-- I am committed and focused with a vision to achieve personal and professional goals.
-Let's connect and explore possible collaborations!
+- I consider myself a dedicated and focused individual, with a clear vision of achieving both personal and professional goals.
+You can take a look at some of my projects on my GitHub profile.
+- Thank you for taking the time to learn a bit more about me!
+I am eager to contribute to the world of technology in a meaningful way.